QUST-SmartData/ClusterGAN/README.md

+In this study, we referred to the research work of Sudipto Mukherjee et al. and their provided code, which provided important insights and technical support for our research.
+We sincerely appreciate their contributions to this field.

+References
+Mukherjee S, Asnani H, Lin E, et al. ClusterGAN: Latent space clustering in generative adversarial networks[C]//Proceedings of the AAAI Conference on Artificial Intelligence.
+2019, 33(01): 4610-4617.

-Run ClusterGAN on ROCK
+Run ClusterGAN
-To run ClusterGAN on the ROCK dataset, ensure the package is setup and then run: python rock_clu.py -r test_run -w -n 210 -b 4 -s my_dataset
+To run ClusterGAN on the dataset, ensure the package is setup and then run: python rock_clu.py -r test_run -w -n 210 -b 4 -s my_dataset